laffuste/ordo/README.md

 ### Order validation

-:info: Execute when the app is running.
+:information_source: Execute when the app is running.

 - Send a valid order:
   ```bash